Marvel's Guardians of the Galaxy: Release

 Marvel's Guardians of the Galaxy was revealed on in January 2017 when Marvel Entertainment announced that it had partnered with Eidos' parent company Square Enix.
 The game was officially announced at E3 2021 and released for PlayStation 4, PlayStation 5, Windows, Xbox One, and Xbox Series X and Series S, on October 26, 2021.
 A Nintendo Switch version released the same day but utilizes cloud streaming, and thus saw no physical releases.
 The Windows version was produced in collaboration with D3T.
 The game has not offered any microtransactions and Eidos has not released any downloadable content for the game, but players who pre-ordered the game received additional outfits for the Guardians.

 The Cosmic Deluxe Edition, which included a steel case and an art book, released alongside the regular edition.
 Square Enix and Marvel also partnered with Adidas to launch a collection of six different sneakers inspired by the Guardians.
+The Nintendo Switch 2 exclusive Encore Edition is set to release November 6th, 2026.

 Reception

 Critical response

 Marvel's Guardians of the Galaxy received "generally favorable" reviews from critics for all platforms, except the cloud streaming version for Nintendo Switch which received "mixed or average" reviews, according to review aggregator website Metacritic.
 Multiple critics called it a fun single-player adventure game elevated by a strong story.
 It was often remarked as a surprise hit of the year since expectations were low following lukewarm reception of Marvel's Avengers.
 Several reviewers noted that the game suffered from technical issues at launch.

 The game's story received praise.
 Tom Marks wrote for IGN that the team successfully balanced spectacle and heartfelt moments, noting that the constant banter between characters maintained an entertaining experience.
 Ryan Gilliam of Polygon praised the story for being "emotionally resonant" and commended the Guardians' character development.
 Andrew Reiner of Game Informer called the dialogue the best aspect of the game, saying that its "witty humor, heartfelt intimacy, and sheer chaos" were fitting for the Guardians franchise.
 He noted that Quill was "grating" at first, but he slowly grew to adore him.
-Ramée concurred that the story was well-written, adding that the characters and conflicts were "deeply relatable".
+Jordan Ramée of GameSpot concurred that the story was well-written, adding that the characters and conflicts were "deeply relatable".
 Ramée also praised the voice cast, particularly Romane Denis' performance as Nikki Gold.
 He said that listening to dialogue was rewarding, but that the changes in the game's New Game Plus were not substantial enough to warrant a second playthrough.
 Sam Loveridge of GamesRadar called the game's script "brilliantly funny", "touching", and "emotional", stating that players will be invested in the personal stories of each Guardian.
 Vivek Gohil from Eurogamer described the game as a "celebration of the underrated cosmic side of Marvel" and remarked "[t]he theme of teamwork and relationships permeates every element of the game from combat to world interaction to narrative choices".